Boog Powell: Later career

+For his career, Powell hit .266, with 339 home runs and 1,187 RBIs in 2,042 games.
+He played 1,479 games at first base, with a career fielding percentage of .991.
+In 33 post-season games, he hit .262, with six home runs, 18 RBIs, 17 runs, and 12 bases on balls.
+He was named an All-Star by The Sporting News four times (1966, 1968-70) and by the Associated Press twice (1966, 1970).

+In 1979, Powell was inducted into the Baltimore Orioles Hall of Fame.

 In popular culture

 In the 1970s and 1980s Powell appeared in more than ten different television commercials for Miller Lite beer, including a memorable one with umpire Jim Honochick.
-Playing on the theme of mocking umpires who make bad calls, the ad featured Honochick trying unsuccessfully to read the label on a beer bottle as Powell did the voice over.
+Playing on the theme of mocking umpires who make bad calls, the ad featured Honochick trying unsuccessfully to read the label on a beer bottle as Powell did the voice-over.
 Borrowing Powell's glasses to bring the label into focus, and suddenly able to see who is standing next to him at the bar and providing the narration, Honochick exclaims, "Hey, you're Boog Powell!"

-Powell is mentioned in an episode of Cheers entitled Sam at Eleven.
+Powell is mentioned in an episode of Cheers entitled "Sam at Eleven".
 The fictional star of Cheers, ex-Red Sox reliever Sam Malone, relates his greatest moment in the Major Leagues: retiring Boog Powell in both games of a doubleheader.

 Powell is also mentioned in an episode of Bill Burr's Netflix original show F Is for Family.
 While searching for his wife after having an argument, Frank Murphy drives past a batting cage and hears the crack of the bat hitting a pitch.
 He then quips to his daughter Maureen, "That's either your mother or Boog Powell."

+Powell was very often referenced in episodes of Mystery Science Theater 3000.
+Example: when a giant hand bursts through a window, Servo exclaims, "Hey, it's Boog Powell!"

+In Generation of Swine, Hunter S. Thompson worries his boat will be sold by Boog Powell to pay for overdue dock fees.

+Current MLB announcer Jon Sciambi is nicknamed after him.

+Post-career

+Powell opened Boog's Barbecue at Camden Yards in April 1992.
+It was a pioneering and successful food vendor operating during Oriole games, which is still ongoing as of 2024.

+In 1997, Powell was diagnosed with colon cancer, and had surgery rapidly after the diagnosis.
+Powell's surgery was performed by the same doctor, Keith Lillimoe, who had treated then Orioles outfielder Eric Davis for colon cancer, followed by six months of chemotherapy treatments.
+Powell became an advocate for early colonoscopy screening and did a series of public service announcements with Davis, who lent support to Powell after his diagnosis.